Cody Nickson: Personal life

-He became engaged to Jessica Graf on February 13, 2018.
+Nickson became engaged to Jessica Graf on February 13, 2018.
 He has a daughter from a previous relationship.
-In September 2018, Nickson and Graf announced that they were expecting their first child together, and confirmed the following month that they'd be having a girl.
+In September 2018, Nickson and Graf announced that they were expecting their first child together, and confirmed the following month that they would be having a daughter.
 Nickson and Graf got married on October 14, 2018.
-Their daughter was born on March 17 2019.
+Their daughter was born on March 17, 2019.
 In May 2020, Nickson and Graf announced that they were expecting their second child together.
 Their daughter was born on October 5, 2020.
 In February 2022, Nickson and Graf announced that they were expecting their third child together.
 Their third daughter was born on July 16, 2022.
 In July 2023, Nickson and Graf announced that they were expecting their fourth child together.
 Their fourth daughter was born on December 12, 2023.
-On October 10, 2025 Nickson and Graf welcomed their 5th child; a baby girl named Italia Belle.
+On October 10, 2025 Nickson and Graf welcomed their fifth child; a baby girl named Italia Belle.

 Controversy

 Nickson has been criticized for making transphobic remarks during his time on Big Brother 19.
-In response to criticism on social media, Nickson declined to apologize for his comments.
+In response to criticism on social media, he declined to apologize for his comments.
 During the COVID-19 pandemic, Nickson promoted his brand of coffee, using "Scamdemic" as a discount promo code.
 The term has been used by right wing opponents to suggest the pandemic lockdown was a conspiracy and discredit the public health measures being taken by local and federal government.